 Get a big, fat welcome bonus

 We don’t get too caught up in the complicated world of earning and using credit card points.
 But some offers are just a straight up good deal.
-That’s the case for the recent new welcome bonus offered by Chase Sapphire Preferred® Card card.
-As of July, the travel card is offering a 100,000-point welcome bonus for those who spend $4,000 within their first three months.
+That’s the case for the welcome bonus offered by the Chase Sapphire Preferred® Card, offering a 60,000-point welcome bonus for those who spend $4,000 within their first three months.
 If you have a solid credit score and you’d be spending that money anyway, check out our story on the creative ways you can use those points for free travel and hotel stays.

 Start a joint account.
 Just one, though